crazybilly/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-13-1.png)

-Let's also look at the new means and median for each day, then compare them both to the original data to see what sort of impact our calculations had:
+I also looked at the new means and median for each day, then compared them both to the original data to see what sort of impact the imputation had:

 ```r